NurseAsk Nurse Lisa

 This can be called manipulation, or even coercion, when you force or pressure someone to do something they don’t want to do.
 Manipulating or coercing someone might make someone say ‘yes’ out of peer pressure or even fear.
 But, this is not consent and may end up traumatizing the other person.
 Depending on the situation and where you live, this can even be illegal.

 It is important to practice handling rejection in a healthy way.
-Take a look at some of these tips on how to handle rejection.
+Take a look at some of these tips from Teen Health Source on how to handle rejection.

 There are some aspects to consent that not everyone can agree to, even if they are offering an enthusiastic ‘yes’ to the situation.
 Giving consent to sexual activities is just one example of this.
 If someone is too young, unable to process information, or not in a sober state, they cannot consent to any sexual activity.